rjw245/rjw245.github.io/about/index.md

 ---
 ![Logo]({{ site.url }}/{{ site.author-pic }}){: .selfie}

-I'm Riley Wood, an embedded systems engineer living in the Boston area.
+I'm Riley Wood, an embedded systems engineer living in the Austin area.
 I like systems programming, writing software that affects the physical world, and computer architecture.

 ## What am I doing right now?
-Right now I'm working at [ClearMotion](http://clearmotion.com/), a startup developing the world's first commercial robotic suspension for automobiles.
+Currently, I am working on my Master's degree at UT Austin.
+I am a member of the [Spark Research Lab](http://spark.ece.utexas.edu/){:target="_blank"} where we research computer security across hardware and software.
 On the side, I'm learning guitar, climbing stuff, playing around in the Linux kernel, and tinkering with FPGAs.

+Previously, I was working at [ClearMotion](http://clearmotion.com/){:target="_blank"}, a startup developing the world's first commercial wide-band active suspension system for automobiles.